-It consists of a shaft on which are mounted up to 25 contact-making disks, called (inappropriately) "cams" (and this example has that many).
+It consists of a shaft on which are mounted up to 19 or 25 contact-making disks (for each of two sizes of switch-this example is the larger, and has 25), called (inappropriately) "cams".
 The shaft is square, so as to provide a positive orientation for the cams, and one face has a rib that engages a mating notch on the cam to assure that it is assembled in the proper orientation.